 Start any diet and lifestyle changes today.
 It’ll give you the best chance of preventing diabetes in the first place while also avoiding any potential complications from uncontrolled diabetes.

-While finding out this early diagnosis can be upsetting, it does not have to mean you will develop diabetes, says Dr. Kristine Arthur, an internist at Orange Coast Memorial Medical Center in Fountain Valley, California.
+While finding out this early diagnosis can be upsetting, it doesn’t have to mean you’ll develop diabetes, says Dr. Kristine Arthur, MD, of MemorialCare Medical Group in Fountain Valley, California.

 “It can be reversed and you can stop the progression to diabetes,” Arthur says.